Joe1350/phase-1-project/README.md

 ## Installation

-There is no installation, project can be viwed at: https://joe1350.github.io/phase-1-project/
+There is no installation, project can be viewed at: https://joe1350.github.io/phase-1-project/

 ## Visuals